 A shoe that fits well and supports your feet and ankles over long, exposed terrain with confidence is more important than trying to save weight with a lighter pair of shoes like the Evolv Cruzers or Rebels.
 As tempting as it is to go with a light and breathable shoe, remember how much of a pain it'll be hobbling out several miles after your backcountry objective.
 These models are also not our recommendation for aid climbing due to their lack of support.

 Weight & Packability

-Our lead tester prefers to have each climber in a multi-pitch party carry their own shoes, water, and extra clothes on a multi-pitch route.
-Other folks prefer to give the leader the luxury of climbing without a small pack, or their shoes clipped to their harness.
-In practice, this means the second climber is often carrying a "second's pack," with food, water, clothing, and TWO pairs of shoes.
+Weight is always an important consideration for us here at OutdoorGearLab.
+If we are choosing between two products with similar performance qualities across other metrics, we favor the lighter of the two.
+Weight is a primary concern when you clip them to your harness or stow them in your climbing pack on multi-pitch routes.
+Our lead tester prefers to have each climber in a multi-pitch party carry their shoes, water, and extra clothes on a multi-pitch route.
+Other folks prefer to give the leader the luxury of climbing without a small pack or their shoes clipped to their harness.
+In practice, this means the second climber is often carrying a "second's pack" with food, water, clothing, and TWO pairs of shoes.

 The Evolv Cruzer Psyche, the Evolv Rebel, the La Sportiva TX2, the Black Diamond Technician, and the Mission LT are the lightest models we tested and are compact in comparison to the competition.
 The tradeoff here is obvious; these models do not support the foot and hike as well as heavier ones.
 What makes the TX2 so uniquely great is its high comfort and support ratings despite its low weight.
 The lightest shoes we tested, the Cruzer Psyche, were also the least comfortable and supportive.